Quartz/Chartbuilder/README.md

 4. run `python -m SimpleHTTPServer`
 5. Open Google Chrome, Apple Safari, or Opera and navigate to [http://localhost:8000/](http://localhost:8000/)

+Alternatively, you can try out this hosted version: http://yanofsky.info/demos/chartbuilder/

 ####Charting time Series Data
 1. Find some time series data (may I suggest [this](https://docs.google.com/a/qz.com/spreadsheet/ccc?key=0AtrPfe-ScVhJdGg0a2hKZU1JaWZ4ZGMxY3NKbWozYUE#gid=0))
 2. Make sure the first column is your dates, and the heading on the first column is "date"